-Jessica Craig, Assistant Professor; Ph.D., University of Texas at Dallas.
+Jessica Craig, Associate Professor; Ph.D., University of Texas at Dallas.
 Criminological theory; life course and developmental criminology; white collar crime; juvenile delinquency.

-Eric J. Fritsch, Professor and Department Chair; Ph.D., Sam Houston State University.
+Eric J. Fritsch, Professor; Ph.D., Sam Houston State University.
 Juvenile justice policy; gangs and intervention strategies; evaluation research; organizational assessment; policing; legal issues in criminal justice; research methods; violent juvenile delinquency.

 Brooke Nodeland, Assistant Professor; Ph.D., University of Texas at Dallas.
 Computer crime; victimization; criminological theories; cyber offending and victimization.

 Mark Saber, Lecturer; Ph.D., University of Texas at Dallas.
 Firearm ownership; protective gun ownership; criminology theory.

 Peggy M. Tobolowsky, Professor Emerita; J.D., George Washington University.
 Criminal law and procedure; crime victim issues; capital punishment.

 Adam Trahan, Associate Professor and Department Chair; Ph.D., Indiana University.
 Capital punishment; jury behavior; organized and white collar crime; organizational culture and deviance; criminological and sociolegal theory.